 5.6.2.2.4 SoR Information update

-Figure 5.6.2.2.4-1 shows a scenario where the NF service consumer (e.g. SOR-AF) sends updated SoR Information for a UE to the UDM to trigger the sending of this updated SoR Information to the UE via the AMF (as per Annex C.3 of 3GPP TS 23.122 [20]).
+Figure 5.6.2.2.4-1 shows a scenario where the NF service consumer (e.g. SOR-AF) sends updated SoR Information for a UE to the UDM to trigger the sending of this updated SoR Information to the UE via the AMF (as per Annex C.1.2 and C.3 of 3GPP TS 23.122 [20]).
 The request contains the identifier of the UE's parameter provision data ( .../{ueId}/pp-data), the SUPI in this case, and the modification instructions.

 Figure 5.6.2.2.4-1: NF service consumer updates SoR Information for a UE

-1. The NF service consumer (e.g. SOR-AF) sends a PATCH request to the resource that represents a UE's modifiable subscription data, containing updated Steering of Roaming Information (i.e. new list of preferred PLMN/access technology combinations, the SOR-CMCI, if any, and the "Store the SOR-CMCI in the ME" indicator, if any, or a secured packet for a UE) for a UE.
+1. The NF service consumer (e.g. SOR-AF) sends a PATCH request to the resource that represents a UE's modifiable subscription data, containing updated Steering of Roaming Information (i.e. new list of preferred PLMN/access technology combinations, the SOR-SNPN-SI, SOR-CMCI, if any, and the "Store the SOR-CMCI in the ME" indicator, if any, or a secured packet for a UE.

 The UDM, after contacting the AUSF to perform integrity protection and getting the related information (sorMacIausf and coutersor), shall immediately convey this updated SoR Information to the concerned UE by triggering a notification to the registered AMF (that has subscribed to receive notifications on change of AccessAndMobilitySubscriptionData) for the UE, if any, as per annex C.3 of 3GPP TS 23.122 [20].
 Once the subscribing AMF is notified (or when no AMF has subscribed), the UDM shall delete the updated SorInfo and shall not send it as part of AccessAndMobilitySubscriptionData to an NF (e.g. AMF) retrieving the AccessAndMobilitySubscriptionData.